 Do People Prefer Emails Over Other Communication Methods?

 With the increase in mobile usage and the rise of social media, it may seem like email marketing is outdated.
 However, it’s actually the complete opposite: 58% of people check their emails first thing in the morning and 72% of people prefer email over any other digital platform.

 If you’re wondering whether people still read emails, you should consider that your audience opted in, giving consent to receive your emails…we have to assume they actually want to read them!
 With interested subscribers receiving your email and most people reading them, you’re already halfway to earning a conversion.
 You just need to hook them in with catchy subject lines and dynamic designs, but email marketing is here to stay.

 Now that you’ve explored the cost benefits of email marketing, you need to understand the other advantages this tactic can offer your brand.
 Every company has a unique set of needs, and the budget isn’t always your number one priority.
 Beyond raising ROI, email marketing can help you grow a loyal customer base and build brand awareness.

 Here are a few additional reasons email marketing is an effective strategy:

-• Establish thought-leadership and credibility: Whether you’re a local or national brand, becoming the go-to industry expert is an important part of driving traffic to your website.
-To start, consider sending out educational emails with informative blogs or videos.
+■ Establish Thought Leadership and Credibility: Whether you’re a local or national brand, becoming the go-to industry expert is an important part of driving traffic to your website.
+Consider sending out educational emails with informative blogs or videos.